-This frame-shifting conversation is offered in partnership with Florida Humanities as a part of a multi-year series “Unum: America Reignited,” exploring the past, present and future of the American idea — as it exists on paper, in the hearts of our people, and as it manifests in our lives.
+This frame-shifting conversation is offered in partnership with The Village Square as a part of a multi-year series “Unum: America Reignited,” exploring the past, present and future of the American idea — as it exists on paper, in the hearts of our people, and as it manifests in our lives.
 During the virtual event, PolitiFact Executive Director Aaron Sharockman will serve as moderator and join in on the discussion.

-Pick up a copy of “The Constitution of Knowledge: A Defense of Truth” and join us on November 4th for an important conversation you won’t soon forget.
-If you’re in Tallahassee, visit Midtown Reader.
+Pick up a copy of “The Constitution of Knowledge: A Defense of Truth” and join us on November 4 for an important conversation you won’t soon forget.

 Presented By:Jonathan Rauch, Author of "Kindly Inquisitors: The New Attacks on Free Thought."